tofflemire/tofflemire.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---
 <hr>
 I am a PhD candidate in the Department of Astronomy at the University of Wisconsin-Madison.
 I have previously received a M.S. in Astronomy from UW-Madison and a B.S. in Astronomy and Physics from the University of Washington.
 My dissertation focuses on the late stages of binary star formation.
-Specifically, I study how the orbital motion of binary stars affects the distribution, motions, and lifetimes of the circumstellar disks.
+Specifically, I study how the orbital motion of binary stars affects the distribution, dynamics, and lifetime of the circumstellar material.
 More broadly, I am interested using the varaibility of accreting systems to understand the interaction between forming stars and their disks.

 I am looking forward to defending my thesis in the Spring of 2018!